Alert

 • Opioid acute prescription approval (CL035J)

-• Service provider custom letter (SP000A) to the pharmacy
+• Service Provider Custom letter (SP000A) to the pharmacy

 When opioid medication is not approved, send the Opioids denied/discontinued (CL035B) to the worker.